-On October 9 and 10, 2019, Ray Products will be exhibiting at D2P, Design 2 Part, Southern California, conference, Pasadena Convention Center Home to NASA’s Jet Propulsion Laboratory and the California Institute of Technology (Caltech), Pasadena has built a reputation as a hotbed for technological innovation, providing a great backdrop for showcasing our advanced plastic manufacturing techniques.
+On October 9 and 10, 2019, Ray Products will be exhibiting at D2P, Design 2 Part, Southern California conference, located at the Pasadena Convention Center.
+Home to NASA’s Jet Propulsion Laboratory and the California Institute of Technology (Caltech), Pasadena has built a reputation as a hotbed for technological innovation, providing a great backdrop for showcasing our advanced plastic manufacturing techniques.

 As an exhibitor, we’ll be showcasing and discussing an assortment of plastic parts that we’ve manufactured via our specialized vacuum forming, pressure forming and trimming technologies.
 We’re looking forward to sharing the benefits of thermoformed plastic solutions with attendees from Southern California and beyond.
 Here are a few of the processes we’ll be discussing:

 Pressure forming uses the vacuum-forming technique of air suction to pull a sheet of pliable plastic into its mold but takes it one step further by also adding 80-100 psi of air pressure on the inside surface of the plastic.
 The result: highly cosmetic plastic molding, with tight tolerances and part to part repeatability.

 Pressure forming is an ideal choice for large-scale plastic parts that involve complex shapes, vents or louvers.
 It produces parts with the same level of detail of an injection-molded part at a significantly lower project cost for low-to-mid volume yields.
 Pressure-formed parts can be molded in color, eliminating the need for paint (though we do offer painting services if desired).
 Pressure forming is frequently used for applications where aesthetics, durability, and quality are key considerations.
 This makes it a popular process for applications like medical, office equipment enclosures, control panels, detailed components, and scientific instruments.